England drop Farrell as Smith starts against France in Six Nations

 The once-reliable Farrell has enjoyed a meagre 47 percent success rate off the tee in the opening three rounds of the Six Nations.

-Smith was the only change to the England starting XV that won 20-10 away to Wales last time out.
+Smith was the only change to the England starting XV that won 20-10 away to Wales.

 That victory would have been more emphatic had Farrell not missed four out of six shots at goal.